 Ingvill Gaarder is a Visual Artist who studied Fine Art, Illustration, Digital Art and Photography at Kunstskolen i Bergen (Norway), University of Houston and Chelsea College of Arts, University of the Arts London (UK) achieving a Bachelor and a Master's degree.
 She is based in studios in Stavanger and Ryfylke (Norway).
 Her work has been exhibited by various galleries in Norway and overseas in the UK, Iceland, Germany, France and the US.

-After working for years with painting I started photographing more and more and eventually took the leap into photography full time.
+After working for years with painting I started photographing more and more and eventually moved over to working with mostly photography.

 During the process of photography I attempt to document physical and psychological presence, investigating and experimenting with the communicative function of colour, form and texture and exploring how these interact.
 They are a combination of chance and deliberation, which create gateways into suggesting both a physical and emotional energy in the course of making the work.